May 15, 2020

 Why do I need a Prenuptial Agreement?

-In this challenging time of Covid-19 public health emergency, we need to remind ourselves that life is still going on.
+In this challenging time of the Covid-19 public health emergency, we need to remind ourselves that life is still going on.
 Recently, New York Governor Andrew Cuomo issued Executive Order allowing people to get marriage licenses remotely and get married via video conference.
-As Governor Cuomo jokingly noted, there is no […]
+As Governor Cuomo jokingly noted, there is […]

 April 12, 2019